-- 1. To facilitate commercial and operational cooperation between adjacent transmission system operators, within the framework of an interconnection agreement, the adjacent transmission system operators, also referred to as the "contracting parties" in the present Chapter, shall establish in respect of each interconnection point rules on the following terms without any prejudice for them to define also other issues:
+1. To facilitate commercial and operational cooperation between adjacent transmission system operators, within the framework of an interconnection agreement, the adjacent transmission system operators shall establish rules on the following terms without any prejudice for the contracting parties to define also other issues:

 - (a) a process for amending the interconnection agreement;

 - (b) flow control;

 - (c) measurement principles for gas quantities and quality;

 - (d) matching;

 - (e) allocation of gas quantities;

 - (f) exceptional events;

 - (g) settlement of disputes.

-- 2. For each interconnection agreement, the relevant transmission system operators shall identify the relevant information that directly affects network users and shall inform them thereof.
+2. For each interconnection agreement, the relevant transmission system operators shall identify the relevant information that directly affects network users and shall inform them thereof.
 This information shall at least include the following:

 - (a) matching rule;

 - (b) allocation rule;

 - (c) communication procedure towards network users in case of an exceptional event.

-- 3. Before making any change regarding the information foreseen under paragraph 2 of this Article the relevant transmission system operators shall publish and invite network users to comment on the proposed change within a period of time of not less than two months.
+3. Before making any change regarding the information foreseen under paragraph 2 of this Article the relevant transmission system operators shall publish and invite network users to comment on the proposed change within a period of time of not less than two months.